google/minions/README.md

 A **Minion** proper (I know, the project is also called Minions) is the actual scanner.
 It receives file data and metadata, does whatever it needs to and returns back - if any were found - vulnerabilities.
 A minion has only as much context as it specifically asks for about the target of a scan (more about this below).
 This allows Minions to be laser-focused on the tasks of detecting vulnerabilities, without all the classic overhead that comes with any, even trivial, scanner.

 Finally, the **Overlord** is the orchestrator of the infrastructure, in charge of managing incoming scan requests, routing them to Minions and so forth.

-## Why does this project matter

-Unlike traditional on-host security scanners, Minions minimizes the amount of code that needs to be executed on the target, and it's very easy to implement a new Goblin for a specific environment.
-All the complex logic is in the Minions, and users can maintain control of what goes where by running their own Goblin and Overlord.

-Minions also easily supports non-public scanners: adding a new tester using custom technology is as easy as implementing a well defined gRPC API.

 ### Interests